Fall Hill: History

 Its proximity to the Rappahannock River made Fall Hill a strategic point during the Fredericksburg Campaign of the Civil War.
 Fortifications were built along the river at the house to protect the crossing.
 The breastworks were built by General Robert E. Lee's soldiers.
 According to long-time resident, Butler Franklin, at one point Lee ordered the mansion destroyed by cannon fire so he could better see the approach of the Union Army across the river.
 However the house was saved when the Union Army's advance changed direction.

 In 1870 Dr. Taylor's son, Murry Forbes Taylor, married Butler-Brayne Thornton, a cousin of his mother, and also a descendant of Francis Thornton V, which again reinforced Fall Hill as a part of the Thornton family legacy.
 Taylor and his wife lived with Doctor Taylor at Fall Hill from 1875 to 1877.
 In 1877, Murray Taylor and his wife moved to California where Taylor managed the estate of Mrs. Phoebe Apperson Hearst (mother of William Randolph Hearst) at San Simeon, California.
 To show her gratitude to Murray Taylor when he retired from his job at San Simeon in 1908, Mrs. Hearst purchased Fall Hill for $25,000 as a gift for him.
 It was Mrs. Hearst's wish that Butler-Brayne Thornton Robinson Franklin (granddaughter of Murray Forbes Taylor and Butler Brayne Thornton) inherit the estate.
 During the period from 1845 to 1870, when Dr. Taylor was deeded the property, it was technically still in the Thornton family, through his wife.
 So the property that Fall Hill was built on, had been in possession of the Thornton family, for over 280 years.

 Butler Franklin, who died in 2003 at the age of 104, was the last of the Thorntons to own the property.
+In 2000, Fall Hill was purchased by Barry and Maureen Kefauver.
 Fall Hill was added to the National Register of Historic Places in June 1973.